 Provide Easy Access to Content

 The fast-paced world of virtual sales means salespeople must be able to provide their prospects with the right content at the right time.
 Therefore, any virtual selling tool must empower reps by letting them create, access, and share content at the moment of need.
-Knowing they have access to the right content enables the seller and helps them to feel more confident
+Knowing they have access to the right content enables the seller and helps them feel more confident

 Manage Sales Intelligence

-Accessing and sharing information is critical in any sales environment but can be especially difficult in the world of virtual sales.
+Accessing and sharing information is critical in any sales environment, but it can be especially difficult in the world of virtual sales.
 So your virtual sales system must include ways to harvest data that comes from deals that have closed and from deals in progress.
-Pulling this intelligence from sales conversations and making it actionable across departments helps organizations to refine positioning, marketing, and product strategy while also enhancing future sales interactions.
+Pulling this intelligence from sales conversations and making it actionable across departments helps organizations refine positioning, marketing, and product strategy while also enhancing future sales interactions.

 Download our new eBrief to learn the critical technology your team needs to build trust, nurture relationships, and close deals virtually